XAI-Demonstrator/xai-demonstrator/docs/user-guide/dev-setup.md

 ### Install Git

-As almost all modern software projects, the XAI Demonstrator's code is stored in a [Git](https://git-scm.com/) repository.
+As is the case for almost all modern software projects, the _XAI Demonstrator_'s code is stored in a [Git](https://git-scm.com/) repository.

 !!! note "Prepare your macOS device 🍎"